-- Annual events include: the ISP beach outing, Orientation Week BBQ at Silver Falls, College Beach Weekend, Episcopal Council Banquet, Pastoral Supervisor Workshops, Symposia, Our Lady of Guadalupe, Santo Niño, Tet, Annunciation Dinner, Appreciation Dinner, Graduation reception and socials, and a few other special social occasions. - Coordinators of these events need to submit the proper request forms to the Director of Student Services at least two weeks prior to the event. - Coordinators are expected to keep a record of events, note needed adjustments and recommendations, and pass on this information to future coordinators.
+- Coordinators of these events need to submit the proper request forms to the Coordinator of Student Services at least two weeks prior to the event. - Coordinators are expected to keep a record of events, note needed adjustments and recommendations, and pass on this information to future coordinators.